Skip to main content

 Eggs develop for 2–4 weeks, depending on the temperature.
 When the water from the next spring tide reaches the fully developed eggs, they are stimulated to hatch and are carried downstream to the sea.
 The tiny larvae grow quickly, feeding on plankton in coastal waters for 6 months.

-Whitebait return
+Juveniles return

 By spring the juvenile fish have grown to about 55 mm in length and start to migrate into rivers and streams.
-During this migration they are called whitebait.
-Those that escape the whitebaiters’ nets spend the summer in backwaters and slow-flowing sections of rivers and streams, growing into adult fish.
+Juvenile inanga are the most common species of native fish caught as whitebait as they move into rivers and stream mouths.

 Life as an adult